waleko/waleko.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name is Alexander Kovrigin.
-I am an undergraduate Computer Science student at Jacobs University Bremen.
+I am an undergraduate Computer Science student at Constructor University (formerly Jacobs University).
 I like doing backend with C++, Kotlin, and Python.

 Since high school, I have been competing in competitive programming and olympiad math competitions, as well as doing some pet projects in my free time.